YusufYaser/Minecraft-Clone/assets/shaders/README.md

 # Shaders Directory

-You can add custom shaders such as `PostProcessing` to override the default game shaders
+You can change the shaders' code such as `PostProcessing` to change how the game gets rendered

 The directory structure must be like this:
 ```ruby